Linear Convergence Rate Analysis of a Class of Exact First-Order Distributed Methods for Weight-Balanced Time-Varying Networks and Uncoordinated Step Sizes: Analytical and Numerical Studies of Robustness of the Methods

+In Figure 1, on the $x$-axis we show the upper bound $\dM$ while on the $y$-axis we show $\bar k$ for each method.
+To facilitate the comparison among the methods, in Figure 2 we plot the same results, with $y$-axis cut at 2000. \\

 We can see from Figure 1 that for all considered choices of the matrix $B$ the spectral method allows for maximum step-size that is at least 10 times larger than the method with fixed step-size, while line search allows for maximum step-size equal to 2 and 3 times the maximum step-size allowed by the method with fixed steplength, for $B$ equal to $0$ and $bI$ or $b\mathcal{W}$ respectively.
 Moreover, we can see that choosing $B = bI$ seems to increase the maximum value of $\dM$ that yields convergence for all the considered methods.
-Finally, for most of the tested values of $\dM$ we can see that the spectral methods requires a smaller number of iterations than the method with fixed step-size, therefore in the considered framework, using uncoordinated time-varying step-sizes given by \cite{dsg} helps to significantly improve the robustness of the method and also the performance.
+Finally, in Figure 2, we can notice that for most of the tested values of $\dM$ the spectral methods requires a smaller number of iterations than the method with fixed step-size.
+That is, in the considered framework, using uncoordinated time-varying step-sizes given by \cite{dsg} helps to significantly improve the robustness of the method and also the performance.
 Notice also that the spectral step-size strategy exhibits a ``stable", practically unchanged, performance for a wide range of $\dM$; hence, it is not sensitive to tuning of $\dM$.
 This is in contrast with the constant step-size strategy that is very sensitive to the step-size choice $\dM$.
 It is also worth noting that Theorem 2 requires a conservative upper bound on the step-size $\dM$ and a conservative upper bound on step-size differences $\Delta$ and that both depend on multiple global system parameters (Lemma 3).
-However, simulations presented here and other extensive numerical studies suggest that an apriori upper bound on $\Delta$ is not required for convergence.
+However, simulations presented here and other extensive numerical studies suggest that an a priori upper bound on $\Delta$ is not required for convergence.
 In addition, $\dm$ can be set to a small value independent of system parameters, e.g., $\dm =10^{-8}$, and setting $\dM$ requires only a coarse upper bound on quantity $1/L$.